 This gluten free oatmeal muffins recipe will surprise them every time."

 What do you like to eat when you are looking for a healthy treat?
 For us, our healthy treats end up being muffins.
-For even more yummy gluten free muffins, check out my favorite gluten free muffins!
 If you love fruit in your muffins, these Gluten Free Blood Orange Streusel Muffins make a great treat too.

 (*Hint, make a double batch because these healthy oatmeal muffins also freeze well!)